 Your cover image is the “face” of your fundraiser.
 If you have a personal photo that works well in that spot, use that!
 Making your fundraiser as personal as possible is important.
 But if you don’t already have a photo you’d like to use, here are some you can use with our featured residents!

 Writing your story ✍️

 Your story on your fundraiser should be personal — those types of fundraisers do best!
-It’s a great place to talk about your connection to this cause, how you learned about the work of Save the Chimps, your connection to chimps or sanctuary.
+It’s a great place to talk about your connection to this cause, how you learned about the work of Save the Chimps, and your connection to chimps or the sanctuary.
 (If you’re a volunteer or have visited the sanctuary, this is the perfect place to tell that story!)
 The more specific to you, the better!
-But if you’d like a story to start you off, here’s something you can copy-and-paste or use for inspiration.
+But if you’d like a story to start you off, here’s something you can copy and paste or use for inspiration.
 Select the text below and press CNTRL + C or right-click & select copy and then paste in the About section of your fundraiser and fill in the blanks:

 If you can add some personal details, great!
 If not, this little bit of text is enough.

 Set your goal